yangDreamer2015/hello-world/README.md

 Hi Humans
 Who are we?
-We are future!
+We are the future!